 With one suitcase each and very little money, ten-year-old David Cohen and his family fled Morocco for Canada in 1965.
-Today he is a professor at the University of California, Berkeley.
+Today he is a professor at UCLA.

 load more hold SHIFT key to load all load all

 Timeline of the Jews in Morocco